gabor-trainer/typescript-2025-09-29/additional-materials/Extension Development/1 Introduction and Your First Extension/1-5 The Core Development Loop.md

 1.  **Integrated with the Debugger (F5):** The `launch.json` configuration is set up to run `"npm: watch"` as a `preLaunchTask`.
 This is the most integrated method, as it automatically starts the watch process every time you press `F5`.

-2.  **Manual Terminal Execution (Our Recommended Workflow):** For maximum control and visibility, Gabor and I strongly recommend starting the watch task manually in its own dedicated terminal.
+2.  **Manual Terminal Execution (Our Recommended Workflow):** For maximum control and visibility, it is strongly recommend starting the watch task manually in its own dedicated terminal.
 This decouples the build process from the debug session, which is a more robust architectural approach.

     **Instructions for Manual Start:**
     *   Open an integrated terminal in your main development window (Ctrl+` ).